neo-project/neo-dev-portal/tutorials/2022-06-17-neow3j-nep11/index.md

 ### Events

 The NEP-11 standard requires an event `Transfer` that contains the values `from`, `to`, `amount`, and `tokenId`.
 For this, the class `Event4Args` can be used with the annotation `@DisplayName` to set the event's name that will be shown in the manifest and notifications when it has been fired.
 The event `Mint` is an additional custom event that is fired whenever a new NFT is minted.
-Last but not least, we added an event `error` that is used, when we don't want to throw a catchable exception, but rather abort the NeoVM instantly after firing this event.

 ```java
 @DisplayName("Mint")